 1. (a) The New Bedford's CoC is fortunate in having an excellent working relationship with the New Bedford Housing Authority (NBHA), a public housing authority that understands the importance of having an established homeless admission preference and one that ensures it consistently exercises that preference by committing the highest quality services in ensuring safe, stable housing for those coming out of homelessness.
 To this end and with the support of the CoC, the NBHA has adopted and has for years, maintained a homeless admission preference in both its Public Housing and its HCV programs.
 As a result, the NBHA annually places large numbers of individuals and families experiencing homelessness into housing through its own housing authority properties and through its Section 8 voucher program (Housing Choice Vouchers-HCV). (b) According to the HUD Crosswalk, the DHCD Housing Authority is the second largest voucher holder in the New Bedford CoC.
 DHCD is a statewide agency in Boston with which the CoC has some contact (such as through the EHV program where DHCD allotted 34 EHVs to the New Bedford CoC).
 In FY21, DHCD had 10 new admissions in New Bedford, 10% of which were homeless at admission.
-The state DHCD does have a homeless preference in its Mainstream programs, its VASH program, and its EHV program.
-Although the CoC has not yet taken intentional steps individually as a CoC to work with DHCD in adopting homeless admission preferences, the New Bedford CoC is part of a statewide collective of CoCs that together, work with DHCD in encouraging such homeless-forward advocacy and actions.
-Because the CoC does work with the local PHA within its geographic area as noted under (1), this question is not applicable.
+Unfortunately, the state DHCD does not have any homeless preferences in its regular federal program though they do with one of its Mainstream programs, its VASH program, and of course its EHV program.
+Although the CoC has not yet taken intentional steps individually as a CoC to work with DHCD in adopting a homeless admission preference, the New Bedford CoC is part of a statewide collective of CoCs that together, work with DHCD in encouraging such homeless-forward advocacy and actions.
+2. Because the CoC does work with the one PHA within its geographic area as noted under (1), this question is not applicable.